 The pilgrimage is open to all those in school year 10 – 13, with all those of school leaver age (18+) invited to join us as young leaders (subject to attending a training weekend, see details below).

-This year’s pilgrimage will be leaving Brentwood on Sunday 23rd July and returning on Sunday 30th July.
+This year’s pilgrimage will be leaving Brentwood at 13:45 on Sunday 23rd July and returning at 1pm on Sunday 30th July.